gajus/vlad/README.md

 ### Input name

 In most cases, you do not need to provide input name at all.
-Vlad will derive English name from the selector, e.g. `foo[bar_tar_id]` will appear as "Foo Bar Tar".
+Vlad will derive English name from the selector, e.g. `foo[bar_tar_id]` will come out as "Foo Bar Tar".

 You can translate input names.